 –Excerpts from Let America Be America Again, Langston Hughes (1936)

 Langston Hughes’ classic poem, Let America Be America Again, could be considered a prescient reflection of our current times, but it is also a reminder of the long tumultuous struggle to achieve the idyllic dream of America.
-This hopeful dream and prospect of a fair, just, inclusive and equitable America has been usurped by a frightening and cynical nightmare that imperils the future for everyone.
-The campaign and election of the 45th President of the United States has ushered in a social and political era in this country that seeks to reverse and dismantle many of the hard fought gains won over the last 50 years that pushed the nation to protect, defend and include those at the social, economic, political and cultural margins of our society.
+This hopeful dream and prospect of a fair, just, inclusive and equitable America has been usurped by a frightening and cynical nightmare with the election of the 45th President of the United States.
+We are in for the fight of our lives to defend the dreams of a more just and equitable America that is in severe jeopardy in our present social and political reality.